Campanile (Trinity College Dublin)

 The Campanile of Trinity College Dublin is a bell tower and one of its most iconic landmarks.
 Donated by then Archbishop of Armagh, Lord John Beresford it was designed by Sir Charles Lanyon, sculpted by Thomas Kirk and finished in 1853.

-Location
+History

+It is the most recent bell tower in a line dating back to the original tower of the monastery of All Hallows.
+It replaced a campanile built to the design of Richard Castle between 1740-46.
+The top part of the belfry was ultimately removed around 1791 as it was deemed structurally unsafe with the remainder being demolished in 1798.

 It is located in what is considered the middle of Trinity College, however its actual location is in the northwest of college (the actual middle being the Museum Building).
 At the central axis of the college's Library Square, to the north is the Graduates Memorial Building, south the college's Old Library, east The Rubrics, to the west Trinity College's Front Gate and Regent House.
-It is the most recent bell tower in a long line dating back to the original tower of the monastery of All Hallows.

 Design

 The entire structure stands at 30.5 m tall and is mainly granite in composition with its carvings being of portland stone.
 Lanyon had originally intended the campanile to be linked to the buildings on either side (Old Library and Graduates Memorial Building) by an "arcaded screen", however this was never realised.

+Patrick Wyse Jackson, curator of the Geological Museum at Trinity, assessed the Campanile in 1993:

+"The Campanile between Parliament Square and Library Square houses the Great Bell of Trinity, which is rung before the conferring of degrees.
+It also tolls prior to examinations!
+This bell weighs thirty-seven hundredweight and cannot be swung in the belfry as it is too large.
+It is rung by chiming instead.
+The lower portion of the Campanile is composed of a fine-grained bluish granite from Blessington, County Wicklow, while the upper cupola is made of Portland Stone."